fernandoroch4/ibm-text-to-speech/README.md

 # ibm-text-to-speech
-Using IBM Text To Speech to speech a text
+Using IBM and Azure to compare speech to text API